milkshake490/sve-proxy-website/README.md

 - Ink-saver mode (grayscale)
 - Optional spacing between cards
 - Print-ready 3-card grid layout
+- Need to add Gloryfinder cards and certain leaders that did not make it through

 ## How It Works
 1. Card images are scraped and watermarked with a Python script